-- Max Brown is the co-founder of and resident tattoo artist at Brown Brothers Tattoo in Chicago.
-There, he specializes in symbolic animal tattoo artistry, including dragons, panthers, snakes, hawks, eagles, and wolves.
+- Max Brown is the cofounder of and resident tattoo artist at Brown Brothers Tattoo in Chicago.
+He specializes in symbolic animal tattoo artistry, including dragons, panthers, snakes, hawks, eagles, and wolves.

 UV rays from the sun will fade your tattoos if exposed to a lot of direct sunlight.
 When you leave your ink out in the sun, those UV rays are absorbed and essentially break up the pigment in your design.
 Tattoos themselves are actually under two layers of skin, with the top acting as a filter between the pigment and the sun.
-However, the darker skin gets from sun exposure, the more colors will fade—regardless of how dark they started out.
+However, the more sun exposure, the more colors will fade—regardless of how dark they started.

-New tattoos are absolutely more susceptible to damage.
-A fresh tattoo is basically an open wound with no protection overtop of it.
-If the raw wound were to be exposed to the sun, it would burn much faster than healed skin, meaning your tattoo could fade, crack, blister or peel.
+New tattoos are more susceptible to damage.
+A fresh tattoo is an open wound with no protection on it.
+If the raw wound were exposed to the sun, it may burn much faster than healed skin, meaning your tattoo could fade, crack, blister, or peel.

-"Your tattooed skin is going to be classed as an open wound until the scabbing process is complete," advised Dan Hunter of Authority Tattoo.
+"Your tattooed skin is going to be classified as an open wound until the scabbing process is complete," advises Hunter.
 "This can take up to two-to-three weeks, and sometimes a longer amount of time depending on the size and placement of the tattoo."

-While all fresh tattoos should be kept out of the sun, it's especially important for those with color designs with light tints, according to tattoo artist Max Brown of Brown Brothers Tattoo in Chicago Illinois.
+While all fresh tattoos should be kept out of the sun, it's especially important for those with color designs with light tints, according to Brown.

 How to Protect Your Tattoo From the Sun

-- Wear Sunscreen: Sunblock is the number one form of protection for your tattoo.
-Applying sunblock will help prevent skin cancer, wrinkles, blotchy complexions, and other skin-caused damaged.
-Any sunblock is better than no sunblock when it comes to preparing your ink for the sun, but most artists will suggest using a fragrance sunscreen with 30-50 SPF (try to stick to natural ingredients if possible too!).
+Wear sunscreen: Sunblock is the number one form of protection for your tattoo.
+Applying sunblock will help prevent skin cancer, wrinkles, blotchy complexions, and other skin-caused damage.
+Any sunblock is better than no sunblock when it comes to preparing your ink for the sun, but most artists will suggest using a fragrance-free sunscreen with 30-50 SPF (try to stick to natural ingredients if possible, too).
 Whatever sunscreen you would normally use without a tattoo is fine — whether chemical or physical.
-According to dermatologist Dr. Marnie Nussbaum, SPF is a critical part of protecting your tattoo against UV rays.
-"The most important thing when choosing a sunscreen is to make sure it is broad-spectrum, meaning it protects against both UVA, which penetrate deeper than UVB rays, causing free radical damage, and UVB rays, which damage the cell's DNA and burn the skin," said Dr. Nussbaum.
+According to Nussbaum, SPF is a critical part of protecting your tattoo against UV rays.
+"The most important thing when choosing a sunscreen is to make sure it is broad-spectrum, meaning it protects against both UVA, which penetrates deeper than UVB rays, causing free radical damage, and UVB rays, which damage the cell's DNA and burn the skin," she says.
 "Sunburns and chronic UV exposure can damage the appearance of tattoos over time and lead to fading, wrinkles, and dullness/dryness."
-Dr. Nussbaum also says it's safe to put sunscreen on a healed tattoo, but fresh ink will need to heal first (instead, cover it with a bandage or loose clothing).
-Be sure to reapply your sunblock every two hours or so to ensure a constant and solid layer of protection.
+Nussbaum also says it's safe to put sunscreen on a healed tattoo, but fresh ink will need to heal first (instead, cover it with a bandage or loose clothing).
+Be sure to reapply your sunblock every two hours to ensure a continuous and solid layer of protection.

-- Cover Up: If you don’t want to deal with the hassle of reapplying sunscreen, the second-best option for sun protection is to completely keep your new ink out of the sun at all.
+Cover up: If you don’t want to deal with the hassle of reapplying sunscreen, the second-best option for sun protection is to ultimately keep your new ink out of the sun.
 At the very least, make sure not to expose a new tattoo to direct sunlight for the first month of having it—especially the first two weeks.
-Not only will sun exposure during this time cause the tattoo’s colors to fade, but it could actually burn your skin and scar it from sun damage.
+Not only will sun exposure cause the tattoo’s colors to fade, as previously mentioned, but it may also burn your skin and scar it from sun damage.
 Keeping your tattoo out of the sun doesn’t mean you have to stay inside all day, though.
-Maintain the vibrant colors and linework of your ink by always wearing at least one layer while in the sun.
+Maintain your ink's vibrant colors and linework by always wearing at least one layer while in the sun.
 It can be light—as long as it covers the tattoo design completely.

-- Moisturize Often, Inside and Out: Dr. Nussbaum also suggests moisturizing often and drinking water every day.
-"Keep your skin well hydrated so that it can protect itself from external damage and maintain your skin’s natural moisture barrier," said Dr. Nussbaum.
-She also noted that hydration doesn't mean more showers, though.
-"Skip the long, hot showers, which can strip the skin of its natural oils and lead to dry skin, and instead opt for a shorter shower (5 minutes maximum) with lukewarm water."
+Moisturize often, inside and out: Nussbaum also suggests moisturizing often and drinking water every day.
+"Keep your skin well hydrated so that it can protect itself from external damage and maintain your skin’s natural moisture barrier," says Nussbaum.
+She also notes that hydration doesn't mean more showers, though.
+"Skip the long, hot showers, which can strip the skin of its natural oils and lead to dry skin, and instead opt for a shorter shower (five minutes maximum) with lukewarm water."

-- Check-In With Your Skin: Another important thing to do if you expose your tattoo to the sun is to check your skin for any visible signs of damage.
+Check-in with your skin: Another essential thing to do if you expose your tattoo to the sun is to check your skin for any visible signs of damage.
 Aside from spot-checking regularly for any mole additions or changes (this should be a weekly thing, regardless of the season!), make sure to give your tattoo a good once over to ensure that the design hasn’t majorly warped.
-Just because you're being careful in the sun doesn't mean you've successfully kept your ink covered.
-Remember that, above all, putting on sunscreen is the absolute best way to protect your tattoo and prevent possible sun damage.
-To ensure that your design stays as beautiful and fresh as the day you received it, make sure to use common sense and keep your tattoos out of the sun until they've healed—and even after.
+Just because you're careful in the sun doesn't mean you've successfully kept your ink covered.
+And while peeling is common with a new tattoo, be sure to call your doctor if anything looks off.